 How do I apply for the HSBC Multi Currency Account?

 If this account is able to meet your foreign currency needs, HSBC makes it easy to apply by providing you with an online application form.
-Before clicking “Go to Site” to access that form you might want to first ensure that you are eligible for this account:
+Before applying, you might want to first ensure that you are eligible for this account:

 Eligibility to apply